nazanin-ghaemizadeh/POROPTO/README.md

     ```

 ## Usage Instructions
-For comprehensive guidance on how to use the `POROPTO` package, follow the commands below and please refer to the individual function documentation within each module.
+For comprehensive guidance on how to use the `POROPTO` package, follow the commands below, and please refer to the individual function documentation within each module.

 1. Define the linguistic importance of the decision-makers: